kylercai/ghcp-proxy/readme.md

 NAME                        READY   STATUS    RESTARTS   AGE   IP          NODE                                NOMINATED NODE   READINESS GATES cplproxy-66f8f985d5-ccvhl   2/2     Running   0          16h   10.0.4.28   aks-agentpool-38020763-vmss000000   <none>           <none>
 ```
-This is expected because Dapr automatically injects a side-car containers into the pod of the cplproxy container.<br>
+This is expected because Dapr automatically injects a side-car container into the pod of the cplproxy container.<br>
 You can use command `kubectl describe pod xxx` to view the detail.<br>

-4. **Configure the proxy setting in your IDE**
+### 4. Configure the proxy setting in your IDE

 You can download the certification in the **"certs"** folder corresponding to your operating system of IDE, and install your downloaded certification in your OS.<br>
 - For VS Code users: